-20 fun things to do in London this September – with kids!
+23 fun things to do in London in September

 School’s back but that doesn’t mean that the fun has to stop, September is a great time to visit London.

 September is a good time to visit some of the capital’s most popular attractions, famous London landmarks and museums without the crowds.
 Places such as Tower Bridge, the London Eye, Westminster Abbey, the Science Museum and even Madame Tussauds will see far fewer visitors than during the summer holidays.
-Don’t forget that the immersive experience Gunpowder Plot is ongoing at the Tower of London.
+Plus it’s a great time to see the Crown Jewels at the Tower of London without having to queue for long.

 Things to do in London in September